History of Nintendo: 1889–1949: Hanafuda cards

 Nintendo's first headquarters was in Kyoto (1889).

-Nintendo was founded as Yamauchi Nintendo (山内任天堂) by Fusajiro Yamauchi on September 23, 1889. though it was originally named Nintendo Koppai.
+Nintendo was founded as Yamauchi Nintendo (山内任天堂) by Fusajiro Yamauchi on September 23, 1889, though it was originally named Nintendo Koppai.
 Based in Kyoto, Japan, the business produced and marketed hanafuda, a type of Japanese playing card.
 The name "Nintendo" is commonly assumed to mean "leave luck to heaven", but there are no historical records to validate this.
 Hanafuda cards were an alternative to Western-style playing cards which were banned in Japan at the time.
 Nintendo's cards gained popularity, so Yamauchi hired assistants to mass-produce them.

 Fusajiro Yamauchi did not have a son to take over the family business.
 Following the common Japanese tradition of mukoyōshi, he adopted his son-in-law, Sekiryo Kaneda, who then legally took his wife's last name of Yamauchi.
 In 1929, Fusajiro Yamauchi retired and allowed Kaneda to take over as president.
 In 1933, Sekiryo Kaneda established a joint venture with another company and renamed it Yamauchi Nintendo & Co.

-Nintendo's headquarters were almost destroyed in 1945, during World War II, when the United States military was preparing to use their newly invented nuclear bomb on a Japanese city; in June 1945, Kyoto was the top city considered by the military for an attack, but U.S. Secretary of War Henry L. Stimson removed it as a potential target due to his appreciation of the city.
+Nintendo's headquarters were almost destroyed in 1945, during World War II, when the United States military was preparing to use their newly invented nuclear bomb on a Japanese city; Kyoto was the top city considered by the military for an attack, but U.S. Secretary of War Henry L. Stimson removed it as a potential target due to his appreciation of the city.

 In 1947, Sekiryo established a distribution company, Marufuku Co., Ltd., to distribute the hanafuda and several other types of cards produced by Nintendo.
 Sekiryo Kaneda also had only daughters, so again his son-in-law (Shikanojo Inaba, renamed Shikanojo Yamauchi) was adopted into the family.
 Yamauchi later abandoned his family and did not become company president.
-Subsequently, his son Hiroshi Yamauchi was brought up by his grandparents and he later took over the company instead of his father.
+Subsequently, his son Hiroshi Yamauchi was raised by his grandparents, and he later took over the company instead of his father.